Baek Eun-hye

 Baek Eun-hye (born 1 September 1986) is a South Korean actress, model and singer.
 She is known for her roles in dramas such as Nokdu Flower, What's Wrong with Secretary Kim, No, Thank You and The Good Detective.

 Early life and education

 She was born September 1, 1986, in South Korea.
 She completed her studies from Sookmyung Women's University, she studied vocal music.

 Career

 After she graduated in 2007, she joined Big Boss Entertainment.
 She made her debut as an actress in 2007.
 After that, she has appeared in several television dramas including, Nokdu Flower, No, Thank You, The Good Detective, Black Dog: Being A Teacher and What's Wrong with Secretary Kim.

 In 2024 she appeared in drama Family by Choice.

+Personal life

+On June 5, 2026, Big Boss Entertainment confirmed that Baek would be marrying actor Lee Jun-u.